dmerejkowsky/blog/content/pages/feedback.md

 * When you leave a comment, you have the choice to fill the 'e-mail' field.
   I won't share it with anyone, and I'll use it to contact you directly if needed.
 But please note that you *won't* get automatic notifications by mail.
+* After you submit your comment, you'll have 15 minutes to edit or delete it (If you are wondering, this works with a secret token stored in a cookie).

 ## twitter